mindspore-lab/mindcv/docs/en/how_to_guides/write_a_new_model.md

 ## `__all__`

-> Python has no native visibility control, and its visibility is maintained by a set of "conventions" that everyone should consciously abide by `__all__` is a convention for exposing interfaces to modules, and provides a "white list" to expose the interface.
+> Python has no native visibility control, its visibility is maintained by a set of "conventions" that everyone should consciously abide by `__all__` is a convention for exposing interfaces to modules and provides a "white list" to expose the interface.
 If `__all__` is defined, other files use `from xxx import *` to import this file, only the members listed in `__all__` will be imported, and other members can be excluded.

 We agree that the exposed interfaces in the model include the main model class and functions that return models of different specifications, such as: